Childcare & Schooling

 Each city or town has its own public schools for children aged 4 or 5 to 18.
 By law, these schools are free for those who live in the community.
 As long as you live in a community, that city or town is obliged to enroll your child in its school system, regardless of your nationality, the timing of your arrival, or the length of your stay.
 The school year normally begins in early September (sometime during the week after Labor Day) and continues through the third week in June.
 You must contact your local school department to inquire about its enrollment procedure.
 In general, to register a child in school, parents should bring proof of the child's age (either a birth certificate or passport), current immunization records, and proof of local residency.

-In Cambridge, new families should contact the Family Resource Center located at Cambridge Rindge and Latin High School, Two Felton Street, Cambridge MA 02138, (617) 349-6550.
+In Cambridge, new families should contact the Student Registration Center located at Cambridge Rindge & Latin High School, 459 Broadway, Cambridge MA 02138, (617) 349-6551.
 Cambridge public schools require completion of a Certificate of Address form with a parent signature authorized by a notary public.
 The HIO has copies of this form and can direct you to a notary public.
-Click here for detailed information on enrollment in Cambridge elementary schools.
+Click here for detailed information on enrollment in Cambridge schools.

 If your child lacks the immunizations required for school enrollment and you are a Cambridge resident, you may make an appointment at one of the Cambridge Neighborhood Health Clinics.
-The HIO has a list of these clinics and a map showing their locations.
+You can find more information at the Cambridge Health Alliance.
 In other cities and towns school officials will usually direct you to local health facilities to get the required immunizations.

 Private and Parochial Schools